Key-Roh/Key-Roh.github.io/publications.md

 - Roh, Gi-Woo.
 “Voter Bias and Youth Representation: The Role of Prejudice and Age Discrimination.” *Under Review*.

+- Roh, Gi-Woo.
+“Translating Youth Participation into Policy: A Case Study of the Seoul Youth Ordinance in South Korea.” *Under Review*.

 - Roh, Gi-Woo, and Chan-Song Kim.
 “Why Do Young People Engage in Politics?”
 Presented at the 2024 APSA Conference.

 - Na, Heejin, and Gi-Woo Roh.
 “War of Party Banners: The Impact of Partisan Messages on Voter Perceptions.”
 Presentation at the 2025 APSA Conference.

-- Noh, Song-San, and Gi-Woo Roh.
-“The Political Logic of Book Publication Events: Political Funding and Lobbying in South Korea.” *Working Paper, In Progress*.

 <br>